Mooo!: Music video

-Critics praised the video for its "DIY", "lo-fi", "low-budget" style.
+Critics praised the video for its "DIY", "lo-fi", "low-budget" style, and for making use of many visual elements at-the-time independent rappers would employ such as memes and anime clips for backdrops.

 To prepare for filming, Doja Cat hammered a green bed sheet to her bedroom wall to act as a green screen and inserted GIFs from Google into Photo Booth.
 The video for "Mooo!" features Doja Cat clad in cow-print pajamas with french fries in her nose and eating various fast food items.
 She raps in front of a green screen which alternates between cartoonish GIFs of food, farms, and bouncing anime breasts, as well as brief video samples from Cyriak's "cows & cows & cows".
 The video was filmed and edited by Doja Cat herself in the timespan of five hours maximum.
 She said in an interview that the green screen was actually made of her childhood bedsheets, as she was "obsessed with green" as a kid.
 The DIY video has been praised for its "lo-fi", and "low budget" nature.
 Sofia Mele of Billboard compared the video to that of John Mayer's "New Light" while describing it as a "meme-maker's paradise, charmingly kitschy in its use of green screen".

 The American animal rights organization PETA responded to the song's music video with a parody video told from the perspective of a cow that Kristin Corry of Vice described as "pretty damn rude".
 Doja Cat responded to the parody, saying, "PETA can't say shit and they can suck it because I didn't actually hurt anybody.
 I didn't hurt any cows, dogs, cats, or frogs, or fucking ants.
 I'm not worth picking on."
 In addition to the parody, Doja Cat also responded to the negative criticism towards "Mooo!", tweeting: "I love that the majority of you guys are healthy and normal and then all of the people who don't like moo are taking their lives and a song I wrote about cows all too seriously, losing hair over it.
 I like to disappoint woke-hip-hop people."